The glitz and glamour of Singapore: Formula 1’s original ‘night race’

 - {{.}} {{/amenities.health}}

 Room prices start at £454 a night (doubles, room only).
-Other options in the city-state include the popular Ritz-Carlton, the Fullerton Hotel, and the Shangri-La.

 Where to eat

-Within the Marina Bay resort, the CUT restaurant by celebrity chef Wolfgang Puck offers a pristine eating option, with a selection of premium steaks and seafood alongside first-class customer service.
+Within the Marina Bay Sands resort, the CUT restaurant by celebrity chef Wolfgang Puck offers a pristine eating option, with a selection of premium steaks and seafood alongside first-class customer service.
 Japanese restaurant WAKUDA offers an innovative, different take on Japanese classics.

 RISE brings an “eat-what-you-want” start to the day for breakfast, with everything from full English to Singapore-style laksa on offer.